-TEXT-Fitch affirms Royal Bank Of Scotland at 'A'
+TEXT-Fitch affirms Royal Bank of Scotland at 'A'

 On balance, Fitch considers RBSG's VR to be capable of further improvement over

-Downside risk to the bank's VR would most likely be a consequence of adverse
+Downside risk to the bank's VR is more likely to be driven by external factors

 RBSG's VR and VR sensitivities are driven by the same considerations that